-So how do opera singers sing with such great volume that they can be heard at the back of the room; over the orchestra; without any microphones?
+So how do opera singers sing with such great volume that they can be heard at the back of the room, over the orchestra, without any microphones?

 Firstly, an opera singer is trained to project their voices at a yelling-like volume.
-Creating lot of volume and a high sound pressure level with the voice is essential to be heard over the rest of the music.
+Creating a lot of volume and a high sound pressure level with the voice is essential to be heard over the rest of the music.

-Secondly, opera singers are trained to produce certain overtones in their voice.
+Secondly, opera singers are trained to produce certain overtones in their voices.
 The human voice, like other instruments, has a fundamental tone (the note the singer is singing) and many harmonic frequencies (integer multiples of the fundamental).

-Opera singers sing in a way that accentuates the harmonics in the “singer’s formant” around 3 kHz.
+Opera singers sing in a way that accentuates the harmonics in the “singer's formant” around 3 kHz.
 The orchestra does not produce a great amount of sound in this range.
-By increasing the presence of these frequencies in their voice, opera singers can effectively “cut through” the sound of orchestra and be heard by the audience clearly.
+By increasing the presence of these frequencies in their voice, opera singers can effectively “cut through” the sound of the orchestra and be heard by the audience clearly.

 This increase in volume in the singer's formant is a common strategy among the lower voice types.

 Thirdly, with higher voice types, the singer's mouth can be shaped to accentuate the resonant frequencies of certain vowels.
 Again, this helps boost the sung frequencies and allows the voice to be heard all the way at the back of the room and over the rest of the music.